 Not be prejudicial to the security of India

 - What is the term of Protection if Design is registered?

-The copyright in a registered design may be extended by a period of five years, from the expiration of original period of ten years.
+The copyright in a registered design may be extended by a period of five years, from the expiration of the original period of ten years.
 An application for extension of copyright shall be filed before the expiry of the original period of ten years.
-A registration of design ceases to be effective on non-payment of extension fee.
-However, lapsed designs may be restored provided application for restoration in Form-4 with prescribed fees is filed within one year from the date of lapse stating the ground for such non-payment of extension fee with sufficient reasons.
+Registration of design ceases to be effective on the non-payment of an extension fee.
+However, lapsed designs may be restored provided an application for restoration in Form-4 with prescribed fees is filed within one year from the date of lapse stating the ground for such non-payment of extension fee for sufficient reasons.
 If the application for restoration is allowed the proprietor is required to pay the prescribed extension fee and requisite additional fee and finally the lapsed registration is restored.